cran/QuantileNPCI/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to calculate non-parametric confidence intervals for median, for the flood discharge data in Feather River with data included in the package:

 ``` r
 library(QuantileNPCI)